 I am a Speech and Language Therapist, Cognitive Neuropsychologist and

-I work to combine research into language processing in healthy adults and those with acquired language and communication difficulties as a result of neurological damage.
+I combine research into language processing in healthy adults and those with acquired language and communication difficulties as a result of neurological damage.
 For example, individuals with aphasia following a stroke, or with speech and voice difficulties as a result of Parkinson's Disease.

 Link to my staff page at the University of Reading